corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/collaborative-recovery/ledger-recovery-manual.md

 * The actors, Parties A and B are on a two-party Corda network, comprised of their nodes and a notary.

-* Both nodes are running Corda: Enterprise Edition  and have both LedgerSync and LedgerRecovery installed.
+* Both nodes are running Corda Enterprise and have both LedgerSync and LedgerRecovery installed.
 *  Both nodes have backups of their vaults.
 *  PartyA has experienced a disaster in which their vault became corrupt.
 *  PartyA subsequently restored from the backup.